harikt/harikt.github.com/content/about.md

 I write here about PHP, frameworks, Composer, APIs, and software architecture—you can browse everything by [topic](/tags/) or by [date](/blog/archives/).
 I also share my coding journey on my [YouTube channel](https://www.youtube.com/@HariKT).

-## Work with me
+## Hire me as a freelancer

 I am available for freelance and contract work.
-If you are building something and think I can help, I would genuinely like to hear about it.
+If you are looking for a **freelancer from Kerala, India** who can take a product across the whole stack, I would genuinely like to hear what you are building.

 - **Email** — [me@harikt.com](mailto:me@harikt.com) (or use the [contact form](/contact/))
 - **GitHub** — [github.com/harikt](https://github.com/harikt)